pythonanywhere/pythonanywhere_task_helpers/helpers/3-web_app.md

 You should now see the code for the super-simple Flask app that has been generated for you in an editor window at the bottom of the screen.
 As you'd expect for a super-simple app, it's super-simple code.
-Why not change the greeting string from `'Hello from Flask!'` to something else?
+Try changing the greeting string from `'Hello from Flask!'` to something else, then take a look at the site.

 You will notice that your changes have not shown up on your website yet.
 To get it to show up you need to do two things: